momori256/momori.dev/blog/building-a-lisp-like-language-from-scratch-in-rust.md

 }
 ```

-Finally, we can evaluate lp code.
+Now, the lp code can be evaluated.
 To wrap things up, let's create a REPL, an interactive environment.

 ## REPL (Read-Evalueate-Print Loop)

-Many interpreted languages have REPL, for example, running `python` launches its REPL, Ruby has `irb`, and even Rust has one such as [evcxr](https://github.com/evcxr/evcxr).
-Why not lp has one.
+Many interpreted languages boast a REPL.
+For instance, running `python` launches its REPL, Ruby has `irb`, and even Rust offers one like [evcxr](https://github.com/evcxr/evcxr).
+Why not have one for lp?

 ```rs
 use std::io::{self, Write};